amiranga/teiid-mysql-rest/README.md

   </statement>
 </datasource>
 ```
-(you can change the username/password in datasource)
+( Update datasource with your mysql username and password )

 * To Install Teiid using CLI script, run
 ```bash
 <jboss-install>/bin/standalone.sh
 ```
-then in a separate console window execute
+Then in a separate console window execute

 ```bash
 <jboss-install>/bin/jboss-cli.sh --file=bin/scripts/teiid-standalone-mode-install.cli
 ```
-this will install Teiid subsystem into the running configuration of the JBoss AS in standalone mode.
+This will install Teiid subsystem into the running configuration of the JBoss AS in standalone mode.

 * Create a management user by running `<jboss-install>/bin/add0user.sh`.

 ## Deploy the VDB

-* create a table in local mysql database to query
+* Create a table in local mysql database to query
 ```sql
 CREATE TABLE `Employee` (
   `id` int(11) NOT NULL AUTO_INCREMENT,